Pulmonary hyalinising granuloma

-Pulmonary hyalinising granuloma (PHG) is a rare, non-infectious, benign fibrosing lesion of the lung.
-It can sometimes mimic pulmonary malignancy.
+Pulmonary hyalinising granulomas are rare, non-infectious, benign fibrosing lesions of the lung that can, sometimes, mimic pulmonary malignancy.

 Most patients (~ 75% 6) with pulmonary hyalinising granulomas can be symptomatic with it.
-Commonly reported symptoms include vague chest-related symptoms such as shortness of breath; cough; fatigue; low-grade fever; pleuritic chest pain; or rarely, haemoptysis.
-Up to 25% of patients are symptom free.
+Commonly reported symptoms include vague chest-related symptoms such as shortness of breath; cough; fatigue; low-grade fever; pleuritic chest pain 9; or rarely, hemoptysis.
+Up to 25% of patients are symptom-free.

 Histological features can bear a striking resemblance to fibrosing mediastinitis 1.
 The center of the lesion consists of hyaline collagen arranged in a distinctive pattern of concentric lamellae sometimes with focal calcification or ossification.

-Their exact aetiology is not well known, but they may be caused by an exaggerated immune response.
+Their exact etiology is not well known, but they may be caused by an exaggerated immune response.

 They are probably related to a chronic immune reaction to either endogenous or exogenous antigens or infectious agents such as H. capsulatum or Mycobacterium organisms.
 They are thought to occur in individuals predisposed to marked scar formation.